enbox docs

 Further reading

-See the full AUTH.md in the Enbox repository for architecture diagrams, state machines, and advanced topics.
+See the full AUTH.md in the Enbox repository for the state model, connection paths, sync scoping, and registration notes.

 On this page